miriam590/python-non-sqlalchemy-code-challenge-articles/README.md

 # Welcome to the Phase 3 Code Challenge: Articles!

 This project is all about managing articles in a simple and efficient way using Python.
-Here, you'll find three main characters in our story: `Article`, `Author`, and `Magazine`.
-Together, they represent the relationships between articles, their authors, and the magazines they grace with their presence.
+Here, you'll find three main characters in our story: `Article`, `Author` and `Magazine`.
+Together, they represent the relationships between articles, their authors and the magazines.

-## Meet the Classes

 ### Article
 - Think of an `Article` as a piece of writing crafted by an author for a magazine.
 - **Attributes**:
-  - `author`: The talented individual behind the words, represented by an instance of the `Author` class.
+  - `author`:  The person who writes articles or, represented by an instance of the `Author` class.
   - `magazine`: The publication that showcases the article, represented by an instance of the `Magazine` class.
-  - `title`: The name of the article, which must be between 5 and 50 characters long and is immutable (once set, it stays that way!).
+  - `title`: The name of the article, which must be between 5 and 50 characters long and is immutable (once set, cannot be changed).

 ### Author
 - An `Author` is a creative soul who can write multiple articles for various magazines.